qiboteam/qibo/doc/source/advancedexamples.rst

 The QAOA model uses :ref:`Solvers <Solvers>` to apply the exponential operators to the state vector.
 For more information on how solvers work we refer to the :ref:`How to simulate time evolution? <timeevol-example>` section.
+When a :class:`qibo.base.hamiltonians.Hamiltonian` is used then solvers will exponentiate it using its full matrix.
+Alternatively, if a :class:`qibo.base.hamiltonians.TrotterHamiltonian` is used then solvers will fall back to traditional Qibo circuits that perform Trotter steps.
+For more information on how the Trotter decomposition is implemented in Qibo we refer to the :ref:`Using Trotter decomposition <trotterdecomp-example>` example.

-As explained there, solvers will fall back to traditional Qibo circuits when a :class:`qibo.base.hamiltonians.TrotterHamiltonian` is used instead of a :class:`qibo.base.hamiltonians.Hamiltonian`.
-In this case it is also possible to execute the QAOA circuit on multiple devices, by passing an ``accelerators`` dictionary when defining the model.
+When Trotter decomposition is used, it is possible to execute the QAOA circuit on multiple devices, by passing an ``accelerators`` dictionary when defining the model.
 For example the previous example would have to be modified as:

 .. code-block:: python

+    from qibo import models, hamiltonians

     hamiltonian = hamiltonians.XXZ(6, trotter=True)
     qaoa = models.QAOA(hamiltonian, accelerators={"/GPU:0": 1, "/GPU:1": 1})